What are we doing to support a family friendly environment at the Island Games?

 Active Travel

-- There will be additional bike parking at key venues, such as Footes Lane and Beau Sejour, as well as though town, particularly for the opening ceremony and the last Friday of the Games.
+- There was additional bike parking at key venues, such as Footes Lane and Beau Sejour, as well as though town, particularly for the opening ceremony and the last Friday of the Games.
 Look out for Cycle Parking signs and temporary racks next to existing cycle provision in North Beach and along South Esplanade.